-With the expertise in calcium and phosphate homeostasis the HCP is participating in the international consortium EuroPHP for rare cases of Gsalpha signaling disorders.
-It offers highly specialized diagnostics both in biochemistry and genetics and the multidisciplinary team manages patients on an (inter)national level with special expertise through regular laboratory assessment.
+With the expertise in calcium and phosphate homeostasis the HCP is participating in the international consortium EuroPHP for rare cases of Gsalpha signalling disorders.
+It offers highly specialised diagnostics both in biochemistry and genetics and the multidisciplinary team manages patients on an (inter)national level with special expertise through regular laboratory assessment.
 Further focus is on the laboratory investigations and treatment of hypophosphatemia in childhood and adolescence.

 The HCP’s Thyroid Centre has been long established with an interdisciplinary approach to the whole spectrum of thyroid disorders and regular centre meetings.
 It has been participating in the DFGSPP 1629 Thyroid Trans ACT Translation of Thyroid Actions beyond Classical Concepts, dedicated to finding novel biomarkers and better treatment options for patients with thyroid hormone related disease and providing a unique platform for basic science and clinical training of junior scientists and doctors in the field.

 In the field of rare endocrine tumour syndromes an on-site patient register and weekly tumour boards have been implemented.

 Quality management / participation in national or regional assessment programs

 Several institutions, divisions and departments of the HCP participate in national assessment programs.
 Of the “Endocrine Center North”, the following institutions are accredited according to DIN EN ISO:

 - Institute for Clinical Chemistry Lübeck (DIN EN ISO 15189) including the Paediatric Endocrine Laboratory

 - Paediatric Endocrine Laboratory Kiel (DIN EN ISO 15189, DAkkS),